lapalme/gophipy/README.md

 * To process a whole file containing AMRs, call
   `amr2text.showAMRsFile(fileName,regex=r"",trace=False,createExcel=False)`

-  This shows the input AMRs in the file *fileName* that match the *regex* which can be an empty string to match all AMRs.
+  This call shows the input AMRs in the file *fileName* that match the *regex* which can be an empty string to match all AMRs.
 Matching is performed with the `re.DOTALL` flag for ignoring end of lines.
     * If `trace` is `True` display the intermediary structures leading to their English realization.
     * if `createExcel` is True, create an Excel file for evaluation in the same directory as the *fileName*
+    * when the regex is an empty string, the BLEU score is computed and the differences between the reference and the generated sentences are displayed on the standard output
-    * when the regex is not an empty string, no file is created
+    * when the regex is not an empty string, no file is created and no differences are displayed

 # File organization of GoPhiPy